Electronic Health Records May Help Customize Medical Treatments

 "Patients are always saying, don't just give me the averages, tell me what happened to others who look like me and made the same treatment decisions I did," Lieu says.
 "And tell me not only did they live or die, but tell me what their quality of life was about."

-Kaiser hasn't put this concept into action, but they're working toward it.
+Kaiser hasn't put this concept into action, but it's working toward it.
 Lieu has a prototype of how it could work.
 She scoots up to a keyboard in her office and types in "pancreatic cancer."

 That search function pulls up data from Kaiser's long history of treating this disease.
 She can narrow that search by cancer type, stage, patient's age and treatment options, to look at trends and outcomes.